 What We Should Know about Our Younger or Future children

 This section is for scare tactics.
 They cite studies.
 To me its to scare parents into eugenics.
 Purposely not having children because they might be autistic.
 After they do this, they advertise that they need participants in their studies.
 So a worried parent is scared into participating because it may be the only way for a “cure.”
 They do not specifically say cure but they are leading to it.
-Let’s not have the T4 program
+Let’s not have the T4 program all over again.

 How will this affect our family?